“Wildness is the preservation of the World” ~ Henry David Thoreau.

 Many years later, I would reflect on these moments and realize that is was one of the best decisions of my life.

 "The Peace Corps thanks you for your willingness to help the country of Botswana with their National Parks."
 Jim continues with his remarks.
 "You and your wife will be Peace Corps Volunteers en-route to Botswana.
-But once you land in Botswana, you, Bob, will become a United Nations Volunteer."
-This sounds confusing and he makes me a bit uneasy when he adds "we have never used this program before, you will be the first -- a National Park Service employee, Peace Corps Volunteer, United Nations Volunteer, all working for the government of Botswana, and oh yes, coordinated by the Smithsonian Institute."
+But once you land in Botswana, you, both will become United Nations Volunteers."
+This sounds confusing and he makes me a bit uneasy when he adds, "We have never used this program before, you will be the first -- a National Park Service employee, Peace Corps Volunteer, United Nations Volunteer, all working for the government of Botswana, and oh yes, coordinated by the Smithsonian Institute."
 He adds, "You'll be fine, we are here to support you for the next two years, you can count on that."

 The hotel is directly in the middle of the local mall, full of people and their energy.
 The people are very friendly and speak English.
 Only 48 hours earlier we had left our Crow friends who were also very friendly and spoke English.
 An ocean is now between us.